jasny/auth/docs/mfa.md

 echo $qrCode->writeString();
 ```

+_It's good practise to verify the OTP code once to make sure the user has added it correctly to their app, before saving the otp secret to the DB.
+This requires temporarily storing the secret in a session.
+It isn't done in this example._

 ### Checking partial login

 If the user has logged in with username and password and requires MFA verification, it will be partially